 Precision Energy Regulation and Attachment Systems

-A defining feature of professional dent repair equipment is regulated electrical attachment.
+A defining feature of a professional Ausbeulstation is regulated electrical attachment.
 Temporary studs are secured to the panel surface using digitally controlled energy output.
 This allows pulling tools to apply outward tension effectively.

 Modern inverter systems provide control over: